Inclusion is a Living Value of Federation University Australia. We champion access and inclusion for all and celebrate our diversity.

 Federation University Australia is committed to providing equal opportunity and freedom from discrimination, harassment and vilification for all members of the University community, and to creating an environment which reflects and values the social and cultural diversity within the University community and the communities it serves.

-The University will not tolerate discrimination, sexual or discriminatory harassment, racial or religious vilification or victimisation, as defined in these Guidelines, in any University activities.
+The University will not tolerate discrimination, gender-based violence, sexual assault, sexual harassment, racial or religious vilification or victimisation, as defined in these Guidelines, in any University activities.

-The University will take proactive, reasonable and proportionate measures to eliminate discrimination, sexual and discriminatory harassment, vilification and victimisation within University activities, and recognises the potential for the University to be vicariously liable if all such measures have not been taken.
+The University will take proactive, reasonable and proportionate measures to eliminate discrimination, gender-based violence, sexual assault, sexual harassment, vilification and victimisation within University activities, and recognises the potential for the University to be vicariously liable if all such measures have not been taken.

 The University will use its best endeavours to reflect and value the diversity of the University community and the communities it serves in its learning materials, publications, publicity, and when recognising the contributions of individuals to the University and the broader community, and to ensure that the University’s learning materials, publications and official documents use inclusive and non-discriminatory language.